Judy Shirra, Board Chair

+Judy Shirra was first elected to the Board of Education in 1993, then re-elected in 1999, 2008 and 2014.
 Mrs. Shirra became involved with public education in 1988 during the roundtable discussion "For Our Children" initiative.
-Having been actively involved in her children's pre-kindergarten education, it was a natural progression to become involved with. the Parent Teachers Association (PTA now known as PAC) at Glen Elementary school.
-Judy soon became PAC Chair, an active member of DPAC, the Canadian Parents for French and the The Blcok Parent Association.
+Having been actively involved in her children's pre-kindergarten education, it was a natural progression to become involved with the Parent Teachers Association (PTA now known as PAC) at Glen Elementary school.
+She soon became PAC Chair, an active member of DPAC, the Canadian Parents for French and the Block Parent Association.